 Sensitivity– The degree to which a child detects sensory input.
 A child with a Definite Difference score in this pattern notices sensory input at a higher rate than others or respond with oversensitivity to stimuli.
 This means that their sensory system is over-responsive so even little things will cause them to stop what they are doing to pay attention to the new activity around them.

 Avoiding– The degree to which a child is bothered by sensory input.
 A child with a Definite Difference score in this pattern moves away from sensory input at a higher rate than others.
 This means that the child is over responsive to sensory input or responds by avoiding stimuli.

 *Definitions taken from the Sensory Profile Manual

 Combined with other assessment results, one sees how helpful it is to have an understanding of a child’s sensory processing.
-Not only for designing appropriate treatment activities, but in planning the environment in such a way that the child is best able to take in new information.
-When planning sensory integration disorder treatment, the Sensory Profile offers valuable insight in a format that is helpful for families and professionals.
+Not only for designing appropriate treatment activities but in planning the environment in such a way that the child is best able to take in new information.
+When planning sensory integration disorder treatment, the Sensory Profile offers valuable insight into a format that is helpful for families and professionals.
 Though occupational therapists use this information extensively when designing treatment, speech-language pathologists also benefit from the Sensory Profile when developing goals and effective learning environments for a child with sensory challenges.
 For more information about sensory integration disorders, visit www.speechandot.com.